ifm/developerportal/_sources/documentation/Firmware/ReleaseNotes/FW_0.16.x_Release_Notes.md.txt

 ## Known Issues
 * Connectivity: ports must be connected pairwise with the same head-type: [Port0,Port1]   [Port2,Port3]   [Port4,Port5]
 * For FW version >= 0.16.23 the heads default state is CONF. **Change to RUN mode to receive data.**
+* Software trigger:
+  * A IDLE state configuration has to be applied twice to take effect: IDLE -> RUN -> IDLE
+  * The first software trigger command may not be accepted by the device: send software trigger commands (via API) multiple times
 * Automatic channel selection per imager not yet implemented.
 It is advised to set all head channel values differently
   * Channel difference of >=2 digits improves crosstalk mitigation
 * If the initial download of the calibration file from the head was corrupted, the head can not be used.
 Make sure not to interrupt power until all connected port LEDs are active (=green)